 The perceived absurdity is compounded by the myth that only two possibilities exist: either that of full and unconditional acceptance and affirmation, or that of rejection.
 Any kind of middle ground is rarely explored.

-I found this article by Father Chris Schutte helpful in setting out a basis for a ‘welcoming but not affirming’ approach.
+I found this article by Father Chris Schutte to be helpful in setting out a basis for a ‘welcoming but not affirming’ approach.

 What follows draws heavily on that article.

 When we read the Gospels, we find that Jesus ‘seemed to delight in pursuing, loving, and restoring the outcast, the marginalized, and the excluded.’
 We think of the woman at the well, with her five husbands plus the man she was not living with; of the woman caught in adultery; and of Zacchaeus, who had become rich through dishonest means.
 Jesus not only welcomed then: he actively pursued them

 It is perfectly reasonable to suppose that he would have the same attitude towards the LGBT people of today.
 And, if we claim to have the mind of Christ, so too should we.

 This practice of not only welcoming but actively pursuing those broken-hearted, beat-up, and vulnerable divine-image bearers for whom Christ was pleased to die seems thoroughly biblical, and the implications for how the church engages with the LGBT community are profound.

 However, alongside this radical welcome we must place scriptural teaching on sexual intimacy.
 The Bible’s affirmation of marriage as being between one man and one woman, and also its prohibition of alternatives, seem inescapable.

 So, the question is how we can integrate the radical welcome of Jesus with the biblical stance with regard to heterosexual and homosexual relations.